Cross-language metadata standard · Apache 2.0 · Installable in 5 languages

 The win compounds with scale.
 For a 5k-line app, MetaObjects is overkill.
 For a 50k-line codebase maintained by humans-plus-agents, drift is the dominant cost of change — and MetaObjects pays back the setup cost within the first month.

-TypeScript reference npm @metaobjectsdev/*@7.0.0-rc.
-Drizzle + Zod + Fastify + Hono codegen, Kysely runtime, meta migrate for Postgres / SQLite / Cloudflare D1.
+npm @metaobjectsdev/*@0.10.0 (the reference implementation).
+Drizzle + Zod + Fastify + Hono codegen, Kysely runtime, and meta migrate for Postgres / SQLite / Cloudflare D1 — the TS toolchain owns schema migrations.
 2,500+ tests across the workspace.

 Five shared conformance corpora at fixtures/ — metamodel (~90 fixtures), render, persistence (12/12 against Testcontainers Postgres), API contract (20/20 cross-port), YAML — validate every implementation byte-identically against shared expectations.